aminbiography/Google-Cloud-Cybersecurity-Professional-Certificate/Projects/Document a timeline of events-C-04-M-03-README.md

 On **October 12, 2023**, Cymbal Bank faced its first severe phishing attempt after adopting cloud services.
 The attack unfolded rapidly, with every minute escalating the risk.
 Below is a **step-by-step visual walk-through** of the incident:

 - **11:45 a.m. — The Hook is Set**
-  The user receives a phishing email.
-It appears authentic, disguised as a routine authentication request, but it contains a malicious link.

 - **11:46 a.m. — The Click**
-  The user, believing the email is legitimate, clicks on the phishing link.
-This action opens a fraudulent web page crafted to mimic a trusted login portal.

 - **11:47 a.m. — The Credentials Stolen**
-  The user submits their cloud login credentials into the fake form.
-Instantly, the attacker captures these details, gaining the keys to the bank's cloud services.

 - **11:48 a.m. — The Alarm Sounds**
-  Cymbal Bank's security systems detect an unusual login attempt: a new device connecting from an unfamiliar location.
-A high-severity alert is triggered, flagging potential compromise.

 - **11:49 a.m. — The Breach Expands**
-  Within seconds, the attacker leverages the stolen credentials to log into **four separate applications**.
-Suspicious activities spike across multiple platforms, confirming unauthorized access.

 ![Timeline of Events](https://raw.githubusercontent.com/aminbiography/Google-Cloud-Cybersecurity-Professional-Certificate/main/bar-graph-chart-image/Document%20a%20timeline%20of%20events.jpg)

-This **five-minute chain of events** illustrates how quickly a phishing attack can escalate from a single email to widespread unauthorized access.

 ------------------------------------------------------------------------

 ## Technical Findings

 - **Compromised Account**: Employee ID - 0131, submitted credentials to a phishing page.
 - **Unauthorized Access**: Attacker logged into 4 SaaS/cloud applications.
 - **Source Indicators**:
-  - Unrecognized device fingerprint.
+  - Unrecognized device fingerprint
-  - Geolocation: outside corporate IP ranges.
+  - Geolocation outside corporate IP ranges
-  - Multiple failed login attempts prior to success.
+  - Multiple failed login attempts prior to success
-- **Attack Vector**: Credential harvesting via phishing email + fake login page.

 ------------------------------------------------------------------------